 Guess what?
 Phytic acid is in the bran of all grains and in the hulls of all seeds and nuts!
 You can see why proper grain preparation is so important!

-- 2 c soaked and dehydrated nuts These can be different combinations like pecans, almonds, walnuts, cashews or simply a premixed mix.
+- 2 c nuts.
+These can be different combinations like pecans almonds, walnuts, cashews or simply a premixed mix.

 - 1 c. raisins